-- Enter the range of file sizes you want.
+- Enter your desired file size range.
 For example, 50MB.

-- Preview the files in the result list and delete the files you no longer need.
+- Preview the files in the results list and delete the files you don't want.

 - Empty the Trash.

 Another way to find large files on your Mac is to use Terminal.
-This method can be a bit complicated and requires you to have some knowledge of Mac.
+This method is a little bit complicate.
+Here's what you should do:

 - In the Terminal, execute the find command.
 For example, run